nhsconnect/FHIR-CDS/pages/explore/api_post_service_definition.md

     <td><code class="highlighter-rouge">0..1</code></td>
     <td>id</td>
     <td>An optional client-provided identifier to track the request.</td>
 <td>MUST be provided by the EMS.
-This id must be persisted through a patient journey</td>
+This id MUST be persisted through a patient journey</td>
 </tr>
 <tr>
    <td><code class="highlighter-rouge">evaluateAtDateTime</code></td>